jameshughes89/cs101/site/labs/lists/references.rst

 Before Kattis
 =============

 #.
-Run the following code and figure out what what it does and how it does it
+Run the following code and figure out what it does and how it does it

     * I want to see everyone with paper here working through the logic
     * If you can't figure it out, hack around with the code